tenchi-security/zanshin-cli/README.md

 * `--resolved-at-start TEXT`: Date resolved starts at (format YYYY-MM-DDTHH:MM:SS)
 * `--resolved-at-end TEXT`: Date resolved ends at (format YYYY-MM-DDTHH:MM:SS)
 * `--cursor TEXT`: Cursor for pagination
-* `--order [severity|rule|total]`: Field to sort results on  [default: GroupedAlertOrderOpts.SEVERITY]
+* `--order [severity|rule|total]`: Field to sort results on  [default: severity]
 * `--help`: Show this message and exit.

 ### `zanshin alert list_history`

-List alerts from a given organization, with optional filters by scan target, state or severity
+List the history of alerts from an organization, with an optional scan target filter and result persistence.

 **Usage**: